John-Otago/PhD-Plus/README.md

 - Adapt to changes and mistakes

 **Communication:**
 If you have a question, ask.
 If you're unsure about anything, check with your advisor.
-If you are falling behind the schedule, tell your advisor and work out a strategy.
+If you are falling behind, tell your advisor and work out a strategy.

 **Strategy & Execution:**
 (a) Focus on the things that will help you achieve your goal (complete the PhD on time) while developing useful skills.